-Are you an exhausted and perfectionist workaholic, never realising in fact that what drives you is your shame?
-Or are you living down to the expectations of the role of scapegoat?
-Coming to believe that you really are what the narcissist needs you to be.
+Are you an exhausted and perfectionist workaholic, unable to give yourself credit, suffering with imposter syndrome and never realising that what drives you is your toxic core shame?
+Or are you living down to the expectations of the role of scapegoat, coming to believe that you really are what the narcissist needs you to be?

+Disconnected from your feelings and unable to trust them, you may have made bad decisions regarding partners.
 Have you had a series of failed relationships, every time attracted to a person who makes you feel incredibly excited initially, on a high and feeling as if you have ‘come home’ within yourself?
-The chemistry is amazing and you feel this relationship is meant to be – he or she is your soul mate and it feels so right.
-However after a time you start to feel like your partner is judging you and you’re falling short – he or she pulls away leaving you confused and panic stricken.
-That old familiar loneliness and sadness that has been the background tape of your life comes back in full – this time making you feel even more defective, not good enough, potentially traumatised, and feeling terrifyingly lonely and empty inside.
+The chemistry and sex is amazing and you feel this relationship is meant to be – he or she is your soulmate and it feels so right.
+However, after a time you start to feel like your partner is judging you and you’re falling short – he or she pulls away leaving you confused and panic stricken.
+That old familiar loneliness and sadness that has been the background tape of your life comes back in full – this time making you feel even more defective, not good enough, potentially traumatised, and feeling terrifyingly empty inside.

-Or have you been single for years – lost faith in the possibility of a healthy relationship, perhaps not even knowing what a healthy relationship looks like – or deep down you don’t believe that you are attractive enough or deserving enough or good enough to have what others achieve with ease?
+Or have you been single for years – lost faith in the possibility of a healthy relationship, perhaps not even knowing what a healthy relationship looks like?
+Or deep down you don’t believe that you are attractive enough or deserving enough to have what others achieve with ease.

-Do you have physical ailments such as locked hips, from all the years of suppressed and repressed trauma?
+Do you have CFS or physical ailments such as locked hips?

-Do you ‘scapegoat’ a part of your body – singling it out for a special hatred, and you have no real compassion for or connection with your body?
+Do you ‘scapegoat’ a part of your body – singling it out for a special hatred, and you have no real compassion for or connection with your body overall?

-Are you told you’re imagining the abuse, or made out to be outrageously rude when you assert your hurt and stand up for yourself?
+Are you told you’re imagining the abuse, or made out to be outrageously rude when you stand up for yourself?

-Are you estranged from your family, attempting to lessen contact or just finding it difficult to strike a balance that means you can have a halfway decent relationship with your family?
+Are you estranged from your family, attempting to lessen contact, or just finding it difficult to strike a balance that means you can have a halfway decent relationship with them?